Director

 Undergraduate Research Assistant

-Qiutong is a University of Iowa graduate with a B.S. in Psychology.
+Qiutong is a University of Iowa graduate with a BS in psychology.
 She is interested in aging-related cognitive decline and training.

 Ava